Corporate Privacy Statement

 Our Corporate Privacy Statement explains how we will handle your personal information

 Your privacy is important.
 We regard the lawful and correct treatment of personal data as vital to maintaining the confidence of the many people we deal with.
 We will treat personal data lawfully and correctly.
-Any personal information you give us will only be used in accordance found in the principles found in the General Data Protection Regulations (GDPR).
-More information on the GDPR can be found on the Information Commissioners Office (ICO) website.
+Any personal information you give us will only be used in accordance found in the principles found in the UK General Data Protection Regulations (GDPR).
+More information on the UK GDPR can be found on the Information Commissioners Office (ICO) website.

 By law, we must register with the ICO as a 'data controller'.
 This can be viewed on the ICO Public Register.
 Our registration number is Z2549363.